History

 Earl Scruggs and Scotty each presented with a special instrument,

-a Gibson Tal Farlow for Scotty.
+a Gibson Tal Farlow for Scotty

 (photo courtesy Gibson©)

-Currently busy recording and engineering at Belle Meade Records and periodically touring and performing with Lee Rocker, Ronnie McDowell and The Mike Eldred Trio among others.
+Until 2007 was busy recording and engineering at Belle Meade Records and periodically touring and performing with Lee Rocker, Ronnie McDowell and The Mike Eldred Trio among others.

 Lee Rocker and Scotty Moore

-photo© courtesy L. Drucker
+photo © courtesy L. Drucker

 In early April of 2003 records an album in Nashville with Alvin Lee of "Ten Years After" along with D.J.
 Fontana on drums, Pete Pritchard on bass and Willie Rainsford on keyboards.
 The album was be mixed at Alvin's Space Studios in England and released in May of 2004.